All Episodes

 The ACLU and a number of other liberal law groups would file a flurry of lawsuits under the pretext of equal protection.

-If you're gonna say that they can stay here legally, you can't deny them citizenship.
+If you're going to say that they can stay here legally, you can't deny them citizenship.

 And how long do you think it would take court to agree with that?

-Something to think about if if if you if you like the policy, because it's gonna lead to amnesty at some point.
+Something to think about if you like the policy, because it's going to lead to amnesty at some point.

 You have to think.